opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/http.md

 #### Example: Ingest data with cURL

-The following example shows ingesting data with cURL:
+The following example shows how to use the cURL command to ingest data:

 `curl "http://localhost:2021/log/ingest" --data '[{"key1": "value1"}, {"key2": "value2"}]'`